How to Make Hard-Boiled Eggs in Your Instant Pot

 Instant Pots are all the rage—and with good reason!
 The multi-cooker is equipped with an easy-to-use.
+In order to perfect the best instant pot recipes, start with simpler of techniques first.
 I always have hard-boiled eggs on hand for a quick snack or lunch, but had never made my hard-boiled eggs in an Instant Pot before.
 (It seems perfect for deviled egg recipes, too!)

 After hearing that the machine was able to cook big batches of perfectly hard-boiled eggs in a flash, I asked my friend, chef and dietitian Abbie Gellman, MS, RDN, to bring over her Instant Pot to see if the hype was true.